 '''

-Pix2vec -infile A-1.scan -outfile B-1.tvg -register 150 b l -no_texture -rmv_holes 10 -rmv_dirt 10 -rmv_hairs 30 3 -rmv_triangles 90
+Pix2vec -infile A-1.scan -outfile B-1.tvg -register 150 b 1 -no_texture - rmv_holes 10 -rmv_dirt 10 -rmv_hairs 30 3 -rmv_triangles 90

 '''

-Pix2vec can only process one file at a time.
-If you want to use Pix2vec on a series of file, you can script a loop in your command line.
+Pix2vec on a series of file, you can script a loop in your command line.
 A loop repeats a command while counting from one number to another number in a specified increments, and that number is stored in a variable to be used by the command, allowing you to iterate through several drawings that have the same base name, but are numbered in a series.